PRENUPTIAL AGREEMENTS IN SAN DIEGO: EXPERIENCED LEGAL COUNSEL

 If either party has significant assets accumulated prior to marriage, or wishes to protect any later-acquired assets, a properly drafted Prenuptial Agreement is a valuable tool.

 A Prenuptial Agreement may set forth how real estate or other assets will be acquired or titled in the future.
-The agreement may change the separate property of one spouse to community property.
+The agreement may change the separate property of one spouse to community property in California.
 A Prenuptial Agreement should be coordinated with the parties’ estate planning experts.
-Frequently, a Prenuptial Agreement will provide benefits that are different in amount and nature if a party is the surviving spouse rather than a spouse involved in divorce litigation.
+Frequently, a Prenuptial Agreement will provide benefits that are different in amount and nature if a party is the surviving spouse rather than a spouse involved in California divorce litigation.

 A premarital contract can provide for a cash payment to one spouse in the event of a divorce, in lieu of any property rights.
 It is possible for a Prenuptial Agreement to contain provisions waiving or limiting spousal support; however, that provision may not be enforceable at the time of dissolution depending on the circumstances of the parties.